siqixu/mr.pivw/README.md

 `sel.pval`: A numeric vector containing the P-values of the SNP effects on the exposure, which will be used for the IV selection. `sel.pval` should be provided when `delta` is not zero.

 `Boot.Fieller`:
 If `Boot.Fieller=TRUE`, then the P-value and the confidence interval of the causal effect will be calculated based on the bootstrapping Fieller method.
 Otherwise, the P-value and the confidence interval of the causal effect will be calculated from the normal distribution.
-It is recommended to use the bootstrapping Fieller method when `Condition` is smaller than 10.
-By default, `Boot.Fieller=TRUE`.
+By default, `Boot.Fieller=TRUE` when `Condition` is smaller than 10 (see 'Details'), and `Boot.Fieller=FALSE` otherwise.

+`n.boot`
+The number of bootstrap samples used in the bootstrapping Fieller method.
+It will be used only when `Boot.Fieller=TRUE`.
+By default, `n.boot=1000`.
+A larger value of n.boot should be provided when a more precise P-value is needed.

 `alpha`:
 The significance level used to calculate the confidence intervals.
 The default value is 0.05.

 ## Value

+`Over.dispersion`: `TRUE` if the method has considered balanced horizontal pleiotropy, `FALSE` otherwise.

+`Boot.Fieller`: `TRUE` if the bootstrapping Fieller method is used to calculate the P-value and the confidence interval of the causal effect, `FALSE` otherwise.

+`N.boot`:	The number of bootstrap samples used in the bootstrapping Fieller method.

+`Lambda`: The penalty parameter in the pIVW estimator.

+`Delta`: The z-score threshold for IV selection.

 `Estimate`: The causal point estimate from the pIVW estimator.

 `StdError`: The standard error associated with `Estimate`.